 Sometimes, this relationship exists on a virtual dollar-for-dollar basis.
 For example, the correlation between the yields that money market funds deliver to their shareholders and the expense ratios of these funds is an inverse -0.98, almost, well, perfect.
-When money market yields are 3%, for example, a high-cost fund will deliver as little as 134% to its owners; a low-cost fund will deliver as much as 234%-fully 50% more.
-Indeed, whenever fund gross returns are commodity-like (for example, in stock index funds), the same kind of "locked-in" relationship of returns to costs prevails.
+When money market yields are 3%, for example, a high-cost fund will deliver as little as 14% to its owners; a low-cost fund will deliver as much as 24%-fully 50% more.
+Indeed, whenever fund gross returns are commodity-like (for example, in stock index funds and bond index funds), the same kind of "locked-in" relationship of returns to costs prevails.